ayushmaan02/DSA_CPP-Progress/LinkedList/DetectandRemove.md

 **DETECT A LOOP**
 - Using map to store for each node is visited or not
 - If the node is visited once and again visiting then the loop is present
-- Using **Flyod's cycle detction algorithm** where we use two pointers
+- Using **Floyd's cycle detction algorithm** where we use two pointers
 - Slow traverse one node at a time and fast traverse 2 nodes at a time
 - If slow and fast meets then the loop is detected in LL otherwise no loop present